-- 3.2.a.1.
-Prior to entry in the program, fellows must have successfully completed a residency program that satisfies 3.2. and that includes a minimum of 12 months of preventive, primary, surgical, and/or critical care training.
-(Core) - 3.2.b.
-Fellow Eligibility Exception
+3.2.a.1.
+Prior to appointment in the program, fellows must have successfully completed a program in medical genetics and genomics that satisfies the requirements in 3.2. ^(Core)

-The Review Committee for Emergency Medicine and Preventive Medicine will allow the following exception to the fellowship eligibility requirements:
+3.2.b.
+Fellow Eligibility Exception The Review Committee for Medical Genetics and Genomics will allow the following exception to the fellowship eligibility requirements: